 Other durations are available.

-INCLUSIONS (Viti Levu Clinic): Pre-departure advice, support and information pack, Contribution to the Clinic, Airport transfers, Accommodation at a comfortable guesthouse in a twin bedded room with ensuite bathroom, ceiling fan, air-conditioning and coffee making facilities.
-The accommodation is a 15 minute walk to the clinic, Daily continental breakfast and tropical dinner, A swimming pool is onsite along with a variety of sporting activities, On Site Medical Supervisor.
+INCLUSIONS (Viti Levu Clinic): Pre-departure advice, support and information pack, Contribution to the Clinic, Airport transfers, Accommodation at a comfortable guesthouse in own room with ensuite bathroom, ceiling fan, air-conditioning and coffee making facilities.
+Daily continental breakfast and tropical dinner, A swimming pool is onsite along with a variety of sporting activities, On Site Medical Supervisor.
 DocTours T-shirt and personalised luggage labels.

-EXCLUSIONS (Viti Levu Clinic): Lunches, snacks and drinks, Items of a personal nature (eg telephone and laundry), Travel Insurance, Medical Elective Registration Fees of FJD$510 (AUD$340), Work Permit of FJD$190 (AUD$130) – payable in Fiji, Passport fees, Vaccinations, Flights (and taxes) to and from Nadi, Fiji.
+EXCLUSIONS (Viti Levu Clinic): Lunches, snacks and drinks, Items of a personal nature (eg telephone and laundry), Travel Insurance, Medical Elective Registration Fees of FJD$550 (AUD$360), Student Work Permit Application of FJD133 (A$90) and Issue Fee FJD180 (AUD$120) – payable only in Fiji, Passport fees, Vaccinations, Flights (and taxes) to and from Nadi, Fiji.

-Volunteers are welcomed with a short orientation at the hospital and will initially work alongside another staff member whilst settling in.
+Students are welcomed with a short orientation at the hospital and will work alongside a local staff member.
 We provide you with an information booklet and a list of recommended items to take with you.
-Visit for just one or two weeks – and then make it an annual working holiday!

-ORIENTATION: You will fly into Nadi International Airport and then, depending on your actual placement, connect to either Suva or SavuSavu Airport where you will be met and transferred to your to your accommodation.
-In most cases, accommodation is at a comfortable guesthouse in a private room with air-conditioning, fan, tv, tea & coffee making facilities and ensuite bathroom with shower.
+ORIENTATION: You will fly into Nadi International Airport and then, depending on your actual placement, connect to the nearest domestic Airport and then transfer to your accommodation.
+In most cases, accommodation is at a comfortable guesthouse in a private room with fan, tv, tea & coffee making facilities and ensuite bathroom with shower.
 Restaurant or dining facility (in some cases a kitchenette) are available and sometimes a a swimming pool.
 You can look forward to trying a variety of local dishes including taro, breadfruit, sweet potato, cassava chips, coconut, curries, fabulous seafood and fresh tropical fruit.
 A Fijian speciality is a lovo feast, which is a meal cooked in a hole in the ground – unusual but delicious!

 DEPOSIT: Processing of your Volunteer Application Form can be initiated once we have received your deposit.
 Due with your enclosed Application Form is AUD$495 per person.
 This deposit is non-refundable once your placement is confirmed.